Quantitative symmetry in a mixed Serrin-type problem for a constrained torsional rigidity: Introduction

 In Section \ref{subsec:general stability} we show that the assumption \ref{dont-touch} can be removed at the cost of getting a slightly worse stability exponent, namely $1/(N+1)$ in place of $1/N$ for $N \ge 3$ (see Theorem \ref{thm:stability-general}).
 Such a generalization is non-trivial and requires a new and careful analysis, which is provided in Section \ref{subsec:general stability}.

-The next result considers the case where $\Om$ is sufficiently smooth.
-In fact, the same stability rate of Theroem \ref{thm:Improvement1} can also be obtained if \eqref{dont-touch} is dropped and replaced by the assumption that $\ol{\Si}$ attaches to $\ol{T}$ on $\La$ so smoothly that $\Om$ satisfies the uniform interior sphere condition (for the definition see Section \ref{sec:preliminary-estimates}).
+The next result considers the case where $\Om$ satisfies an interior sphere condition relative to $B_+$.
+In fact, the same stability rate of Theorem \ref{thm:Improvement1} can also be obtained if \eqref{dont-touch} is dropped and replaced by the assumption that $\Om$ satisfies the \textit{strong $r_i$-uniform interior sphere condition relative to $B_+$}.
+Such a condition, which is introduced in Section \ref{subsec:some geometrical facts} following the spirit of \cite[Section 4.1]{Pog3}, is surely satisfied whenever $\ol{\Si}$ and $\ol{T}$ intersect orthogonally.

-\begin{thm}[$\Om$ is smooth] Set $N\ge 2$ and let $\Om$ be a domain contained in $B^+$.
-Assume that $\Om$ satisfies the $(\te,a)$-uniform interior cone condition and the uniform interior sphere condition with radius $r_i$.
+\begin{thm}[$\Om$ satisfies a strong sphere condition] Set $N\ge 2$ and let $\Om$ be a domain contained in $B_+$.
+Assume that $\Om$ satisfies the $(\te,a)$-uniform interior cone condition and the strong $r_i$-uniform interior sphere condition relative to $B_+$.

 Let $u\in W^{1,\infty}(\Om)\cap W^{2,2} (\Om)$ be the solution of \eqref{eq:problem} and assume that $L\ge [u]_{C^{0,1}(\ol{\Om})}$.
 Moreover, let $R$ and $z$ be the number and point defined in \eqref{value-R-intro} and \eqref{eq:choice z old school}.
 Then, it holds that